-There are lots of articles online already about how to introduce your newly adopted cat or kitten to your current cats or dogs… but most of them, including the ones we’ve written (see them here) start out with something along the lines of: “Put the new cat/kitten in a separate isolation room.”
+There are lots of articles online already about how to introduce your newly adopted cat or kitten to your current cats or dogs… but most of them, including ones we’ve written, start out with something along the lines of: “Put the new cat/kitten in a separate isolation room.”
 While this very sound advice, as it allows your new cat to get adjusted to your home before trying to acclimate to other pets, what if you live in a studio apartment or loft?
 With a bathroom so tiny or dark or hot you can’t possibly keep a cat shut up in there for a week or two?
-Also, many times that is the location of your current cat’s litter box, and suddenly cutting of his access while at the same time introducing a new cat could really raise his stress levels, which could cause a variety of problems.
+Also, many times the iso room is the location of your current cat’s litter box, and suddenly cutting of his access while at the same time introducing a new cat can really raise stress levels, which could cause a variety of problems.
 All which can likely be avoided if you use the crate method!

 What’s the crate method?
 The crate method using an extra large dog crate to create a tiny room within your room, when you don’t have another good isolation room you can use.

 Important: Since the crate method is not isolating your new cat completely, make sure to talk to your vet about any preventative health care you should take with your current pets, before bringing your new cat home.

 What is a crate?
 A crate is a large pet-safe enclosure, also called a pet carrier or kennel.
 There are three common styles of crates: fabric, wire bars or molded plastic.